Devanshi-Bavaria/Disk-Scheduling-Algo-Simulation/README.md

 - JavaScript
 - Bootstrap 4.2.1

-Website can be accessed

 ---
+Website can be accessed [here]{https://devanshi-bavaria.github.io/Disk-Scheduling-Algo-Simulation/}

-This project was created by Team 2 Group 5 as a part of the Operating Systems Lab course.
+This project was created as a part of the Operating Systems Lab course.